Code-Institute-Submissions/milestone-project-114/README.md

 The layout and navigation design elements of the site have been achieved using the Bootstrap design framework.
 As much consideration as possible has gone into implementing the components and altering the styles of each to best suit the overall visual design.

 The UX design of the site has been designed as a simple, and easy to use payment flow for both subscription and goods payments.
 The featured artist and lesson series have been presented to the user in an easy-to-follow style of use, where lessons are laid out in an interactive, self-explanatory way.

+#### Subscription Form Layout - Design and Payment flow

+The first thing an user will see upon accessing the site, is the subscribe button on the home page.
+If a user wants to subscribe, they are immediately taken to a subscription payment page where they are clearly given options for what would suit them best.
+Upon selecting a payment plan, the app JavaScript scrolls the page to the Stripe card element, where the selected plan information is mounted to the card.
+Upon a successful payment, the user is redirected to their profile page (which will have been set-up by user registration and validation) where the subscription information is clearlt presented.
+The user can now browse and access the artist lesson series' the site has to offer.

 #### Frameworks